 “Let’s go,” she said, walking down the street.

 The others trailed behind, picking up Peprin and Jewels on the way.
 Vivenna didn’t wait for Clod to begin forcing a way through the crowd for the group, she simply moved on her own.
-She got jostled, but not as much as she used to, and she was simply learning to deal with it.
-If she could move through the crowds, then she wouldn’t have to depend on that Lifeless to help her.

-And, moving through the crowds really wasn’t that difficult.
-There was an art to it, she could see--one of moving with the crowd, rather than trying to swim against its flow.
+The less she depened on that Lifeless to help her, the better.
+Plus, moving through the crowds really wasn’t that difficult.
+There was an art to it--one had to move with the crowd, rather than trying to swim against its flow.

 It wasn’t too long before, Vivenna at the front, the group turned off into the D’Denir garden.
-Here, a wide field grew with grass, one of many in the middle of the city.
+Here, a wide field grew with grass.
 Like the crossroads where the group had set up the diversion a week back, this place was an open space of green life set among the buildings and colors.
 Yet, this one was different.
 No flowers or trees broke the landscape.
 There was more of a sense of peace to this lawn.
 It was a more reverent place.

 And it was filled with statues.
 Hundreds of them.
-They looked much like the other D’Denir in the city, with their oversized figures and heroic poses, but these were some of the oldest she had seen.
+They looked much like the other D’Denir in the city--with their oversized bodies and heroic poses, many tied with colorful cloths or garments.
+These were some of the oldest statures she had seen.
 Their stone was weathered from years spent out in the elements, enduring the frequent T’Telir rainfalls.

 This group was supposed to have been the final gift of Peacegiver the Blessed.
 The statues had been set to remind the people of the men who had died in the Manywar.
 A monument, and a warning.
 So the legends said.
 Vivenna figured that if the people really did honor those that had fallen, they wouldn’t dress the statues up in such ridiculous outfits.

-Still, the place was far more peaceful than most in T’Telir.
+Still, the place was far more peaceful than most in T’Telir, and she could appreciate that.
 She walked down the steps, moving out onto the lawn, trailing between the silent stone figures.

 Denth moved up beside her.
 “Remember who we’re meeting?”